hiouchiy/lm-evaluation-harness/README.md

 We evaluated some open-sourced Japanese LMs.
 Pleasae refer to `harness.sh` inside `models` folder.

+## How to evaluate DBRX

+1. Open the notebook ["DBRX Benchmark Notebook"]() and follow the instructions in it!

 ## JP Tasks
 For more details, please see [docs/jptasks.md](https://github.com/Stability-AI/lm-evaluation-harness/blob/jp-stable/docs/jptasks.md).